dragonflydb/dragonfly/docs/transaction.md

 All commands are executed as separate transactions making the multi-transaction not atomic.
 It vastly improves the throughput with contended keys, as locks are acquired only for single commands.
 This mode is useful for Lua scripts without atomicity requirements.

+## Multi-op command squashing

+There are two fundamental problems to executing a series of consecutive commands on Dragonfly:
+* each command invocation requires an expensive hop
+* executing commands sequentially makes no use of our multi-threaded architecture

+Luckily we can make one important observation about command sequences.
+Given a sequence of commands _where each command needs to access only a single shard_, we can conclude that as long as they are part of one atomic transaction:
+* each command needs to preserve its order only relative to other commands accessing the same shard
+* commands accessing different shards can run in parallel

+The basic idea behind command squashing is identifying consecutive series of single-shard commands and separating them by shards, while maintaing their relative order withing each shard.
+Once the commands are separated, we can execute a single hop on all relevant shards.
+Within each shard the hop callback will execute one by one only those commands, that assigned to its respective shard.
+Because all commands are already placed on their relevant threads, no further hops are required and all command callbacks are executed inline.

+Reviewing our initial problems, command squashing:
+* Allows executing many commands with only one hop
+* Allows executing commands in pararllel

 ## Optimizations
 Out of order transactions - TBD